 The amount of damages you recovery are typically determined by the severity of the defect and the extent that the defect has impaired the use of the vehicle.
-Each case requires evaluations.
+Each case requires its’ own evaluation.

-No. We provide a free consultation so that you can make an informed decision about your case.
+No. We provide a free case evaluation so that you can make an informed decision about your case.